-- Largest species of croaker (family: Sciaenidae)
+- Is the largest species of croaker (family: Sciaenidae).

-- Large, mobile fish with average size of 9 kg (20 lbs) and just over 1 m (3 ft), but the largest recorded in California was 42 kg (93 lbs) and 1.5 m (5 ft) long [1,2]
+- Is a large, mobile fish with an average size of 9 kg (20 lbs) and just over 1 m (3 ft), but the largest recorded white seabass in California was 42 kg (93 lbs) and 1.5 m (5 ft) long.
+[1,2]

-- Ranges from Magdalena Bay, Baja California, Mexico to the San Francisco area, and in the northern Gulf of California [1,2].
+- Ranges from Magdalena Bay, Baja California, Mexico to the San Francisco area, and in the northern Gulf of California.
+[1,2]

-- During the strong El Niño of 1957-1959 (i.e., warm waters), it was found as far north as Juneau, Alaska
+- During the strong El Niño of 1957-1959 (i.e., warm waters), it was found as far north as Juneau, Alaska.

 - Juveniles (ages 1-3 yr) may move into protected bays where they use eelgrass beds for cover and feeding grounds; older juveniles are found near piers and jetties with kelp beds nearby.